 - Ensure you document your CQI activity to meet the PIP QI guidelines.
 Documentation is also a requirement for CPD purposes. - Documentation must be kept for 6 years for evidence of PIP QI. - It is especially important to document your baseline and improved performance, and list improvement actions and learning points. - If your CQI activity has resulted in changes to your policies and procedures, they can be included in the documentation as attachments and evidence for accreditation purposes. - There is no single 'right way' to document a CQI activity.
 The types of documents and templates we provide in this Toolkit are intended as examples.
 Practice teams can modify them to suit their own needs. - There are three main types of documents that are required for a CQI activity.
 The fourth type of document is desirable but not essential.
 All documents are 'living' in the sense that they can be updated throughout the CQI process.
-The four types are: - 1 Documents about meetings.
+The four types are: - Documents about meetings.
 A CQI activity requires at least two team meetings one at the beginning and one at its conclusion.
-It is strongly recommended to also record your review meetings or 'check points'. - 2 Documents about data.
-This type of documents could include reports from Pen CS or Primary Sense with aggregated performance data.
+It is strongly recommended to also record your review meetings or 'check points'. - Documents about data.
+This type of documents could include reports from Primary Sense with aggregated performance data.
 It can also include lists of patient names that were sampled.
 These documents are not routinely shared and should be managed according to data privacy and governance procedures. - 3 Documents about the CQI activity.
-GCPHN developed a CQI activity template that enables practice teams to document any CQI activity from beginning through to its conclusion.
-The template is suitable for PIP QI and CPD purposes.
-The template can be found here under "resources") - 4 Documents about practice policies and procedures.
+GCPHN developed a QI action plan example that enables practice teams to document any CQI activity from beginning through to its conclusion.
+The template is suitable for PIP QI and CPD purposes. - 4 Documents about practice policies and procedures.
 Practice policies and procedures- changes can be saved as evidence for PIP QI

-TIP - CAT4 users: Consider how you would record results in your clinical software about the following scenarios:
+Consider how you would record results in your clinical software about the following scenarios: